 Most Cruzes are fitted with a small turbocharged 4-cylinder gas engine rated at 153 horsepower and 177 pound-feet of torque.
 The optional 1.6-liter turbodiesel engine checks in at 137 hp and 240 lb-ft, but its most impressive figure is its 52 mpg highway fuel-economy rating.
 The Cruze is offered with 6-speed automatic or manual transmissions, plus a 9-speed automatic that’s exclusive to the turbodiesel.
 All models are tuned more for comfort than for performance, but we’ve found the Cruze lineup to be quiet, comfortable, and composed even when pushed hard.
 They fall short of entertaining, even with the optional RS package, but they deliver what most buyers will want.

 We recommend the more roomy Chevy Cruze hatchback.
 It's the utility player, with 47 cubic feet of cargo space, which rivals some of Chevy's own small crossover SUVs for carry-on stuff.

 One notable demerit, however, is the Cruze’s subpar safety record.
-We don’t have full crash-testing data, but the NHTSA's four-star overall rating is a bit of an eyebrow-raiser for a model that was redesigned last year.
+We don’t have full crash-testing data, but the NHTSA's rates the Cruze at five stars overall.
 Additionally, even the priciest Cruze can’t be fitted with high-tech safety features such as automatic emergency braking.
 That’s a surprise given the technology is now standard on several of the Cruze’s key competitors.